 Now, the company has evolved a lot since its beginning, bringing upgraded versions of its classic products to suit modern needs.
 And currently, there are also one of the foremost manufacturers of electric guitar chords as well.

-The strings have a ball-end to help with re-stringing and the ends are colour-coded, for more ease.
+The strings have a ball-end to help with re-stringing and the ends are color-coded, for more ease.

 Another company that took the guitar-game one notch higher is Ernie Ball.
 The manufacturer was a byproduct of the 1960s guitar revolution and the increased demands of guitar and its accessories.